pleabargain/EnglishHelpsYourCareer/idioms.md

 # Rack your brain
 *  If you rack your brain, you think very hard when trying to remember something. ('Rack your brains' is an alternative.)
 * I'm racking my brain trying to remember his name!
+* Give me a second, I'm racking my brain trying to figure this out.

 # Ragged blue line